Giants vs. Pirates Player Props Betting Odds

-Player prop bet options for Bryan Reynolds and others are listed when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Tuesday at 9:45 PM ET.
+Oddsmakers have listed player props for Bryan Reynolds and others when the San Francisco Giants host the Pittsburgh Pirates at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with DraftKings!